 Why Do We Use Databases?

 Computerized databases were first introduced to the world in the 1960s and have since become the foundation for products, analysis, business processes and more.
-Many of the services you use online everyday (banking, social media, shopping, email) are all built on top of databases.
+Many of the services you use online every day (banking, social media, shopping, email) are all built on top of databases.

-We use and rely on databases for many reasons.
+Today, databases are used for many reasons.

 Databases Hold Data Efficiently

 We use databases because they are an extremely efficient way of holding vast amounts of data and information.
 Databases around the world store everything from your credit card transactions to every click you make within one of your social media accounts.
-Given there are nearly eight billion people on the planet, that’s a lot of data.
+Given there are nearly eight billion people on the planet, that’s a lot of data

 Databases Allow Smooth Transactions

 Databases allow access to various services which, in turn, allow you to access your accounts and perform transactions all across the internet.
 For example, your bank’s login page will ping a database to figure out if you’ve entered the right password and username.
-Your favorite online shop pings your credit card’s database to pull down the funds needed for you to buy that Snuggie you’ve been eyeing.
+Your favorite online shop pings your credit card’s database to pull down the funds needed for you to buy that item you’ve been eyeing.

 Databases Update Information Quickly